anotherkowski/pythonifyoffice/README.md

-# pythonifyoffice
+# Pythonify Office
-Pythonifying MS Office because I do not have admin privileges on my workstation and macros are disabled enterprise-wide.
-To adventure!
+Python-ifying MS Office because
+1. No admin privileges on employee workstation
+2. Macros are disabled enterprise-wide.
+## To adventure!